Many or all companies we feature compensate us. Compensation and editorial

 Home equity line of credit

-So who might consider Bank of America’s (BoA) HELOC?
-It’s well-suited for current BoA customers looking to leverage their home equity.
-The institution offers competitive rate discounts, making it a fit for those who already bank with BoA and can take advantage of those discounts.
-And the flexibility to convert a variable rate to a fixed rate with no additional fees provides a safety net against rising interest rates.
+Bank of America’s (BoA) HELOC is well-suited for current BoA customers looking to leverage their home equity.
+It offers competitive rate discounts if you already bank with BoA and the flexibility to convert a variable rate to a fixed rate with no additional fees.

-Given these features, if you’re already a BoA customer—or considering becoming one—and you’re comfortable with a variable-rate line of credit, this HELOC option should be on your radar.
+Given these features, if you’re already a BoA customer—or considering becoming one—this HELOC option should be on your radar.
 Here, we’ll help you decide whether Bank of America’s home equity product aligns with your financial goals.

 About Bank of America